PHolmes10/Homework-8-Liri/README.md

 * Spotify:

-By entering the command, node liri.js spotify-this-song song-name, this app will show you the following information:
+By entering the command, **node liri.js spotify-this-song song-name**, this app will show you the following information:

    * Artist(s)
    * The song's name